SMB Innovation Program FAQs

 - What role will Angel and VC investors have in the SMB InnoLoft?

-- Much like the Constant Contact experts, Angel and VC investors advise, mentor, and teach participating startups.
+- Angel and VC investors will advise, mentor, and teach participating startups.

 - Angel and VC investors are also connectors, making introductions to synergistic companies and potential business development opportunities.